mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step2.md

-# Step 2 Create Model classes
+# Step 2: Create Model Classes

-In this step you are going to create the domain classes needed for this workshop.
+In this step, you are going to create the domain classes needed for this workshop.

 ## Create model directory